Location

 An active international cell phone plan with both data and text accessible 24 hours per day for the extent of the trip is required.
 Cell phone data plans in Europe can be expensive – check with your cell phone provider about the costs of international calling, data, and text plans before committing to this program.

-This program is intended for all majors and all class levels (first-year-senior).
+This program is intended for ALL MAJORS and all levels (Freshmen-Senior).
 Honors College students are also welcome.

 Contact the program director prior to the application deadline with any additional questions: